 2. The Bride (Lairds’ Fiancées)

 This book is about Jamie and Alec.
 Jamie’s father is in trouble with the king.
 He has not paid his taxes.
-As a punishment, he has to marry off his daughters, and he does not want to marry Jamie.
+As a punishment, he has to marry off his daughters and does not want to marry Jamie.
 So he decides that he’s going to hide Jamie away.
-When these Scotsmen come to choose his daughters as their bride, one of the workers who work for Jamie’s father decides that he does not have it.
+When these Scotsmen come to choose his daughters as their bride, one of the workers who works for Jamie’s father decides that he does not have it.
 So when the Scotsman comes, he talks to them and gets to know who he thinks would be the best fit for Jamie.
 He chooses Alec!

 Author: Julie Garwood